Cumulocity-IoT/c8y-docs/content/change-logs/device-management/cumulocity_10-18-540-229_updating-bulk-registration-templates.md

 ticket: DM-2812
 version: 10.18.540.229
 ---
-The wizard for bulk registering LWM2M devices to Cumulocity provides default bulk registration templates.
+The wizard for bulk registering LWM2M devices to {{< product-c8y-iot >}} provides default bulk registration templates.
 These templates have been updated to reflect new properties including the X.509 security mode.